uvarc/rc-learning/content/courses/opencv/index.md

 **Python programming environment**

 The Anaconda environment from [Anaconda Inc.](https://anaconda.com/) is widely used because it bundles a Python interpreter, most of the popular packages, and development environments.
-It is cross platform and freely available.
+It is cross-platform and freely available.
 There are two somewhat incompatible versions of Python; version 2.7 is deprecated but still fairly widely used.
 Version 3 is the supported version.

 **Note: We are using Python 3 for this workshop.**